 Why Did B2B (business-to-business) sales channel Dominant Segment in the Medical Clothing Market?

-The B2B (business-to-business) channel segment dominates the market due to long-term contracts with hospitals, clinics, and healthcare institutions, ensuring consistent bulk orders.
+The B2B (business-to-business) channel segment dominates the market by 60% share due to long-term contracts with hospitals, clinics, and healthcare institutions, ensuring consistent bulk orders.
 Strong relationships with distributors, suppliers, and institutional buyers facilitate large-scale procurement, while customized product offerings and compliance with healthcare regulations further strengthen B2B adoption.
 Additionally, centralized purchasing processes in healthcare organizations drive higher demand through this channel.

 B2C channel